I’ll take a loaf of keto banana bread, hold the bananas, please.

 Sure, it seems like a ton of baking powder and eggs, and whatever else will make your product rise sky-high, but the higher it rises, the more it can fall (deflate).
 The volume of batter vs the size of the pan is what gives you height.
 Measure the baking powder and baking soda carefully to avoid over-rising and subsequent deflation of baked goodies.

-Topping Your Loaf:
+Topping Your Loaf

 You can top it with nuts or you can be like me and top it with Swerve Brown.
 Both ways are great!
+The end.

-The drizzle is Choczero Maple Syrup because, why not?!?
+See that gorgeous golden goodness on top?
+That’s Choczero Maple Syrup because, why not?!?

 This post contains Amazon Affiliate links and any purchases made through those links offer me a small commission.